Removing DSA and OPTN region from kidney and pancreas allocation

 I’m an OPO professional—how can I learn about the modifications to released kidney and pancreas allocation?

-There will be significant changes to the policies that determine the “backup” priority for these organs.
+There have been significant changes to the policies that determine the “backup” priority for these organs.
 New released organ allocation policies address the reallocation of kidney, kidney-pancreas, pancreas, and islets in situations in which an organ allocated to an original intended recipient is unable to be transplanted in that recipient.

-For released kidneys, the major change will be that the host OPO will maintain responsibility for any necessary continued allocation either using the original match run or a new match run with a 250NM circle around the intended recipient hospital.
-The allocation of released kidneys will no longer be done at the importing OPO or DSA level.
+For released kidneys, the major change is that the host OPO maintains responsibility for any necessary continued allocation either using the original match run or a new match run with a 250NM circle around the intended recipient hospital.
+The allocation of released kidneys is no longer being done at the importing OPO or DSA level.
 There are also changes to released kidney-pancreas, pancreas, and islets.

 Professional education resources for OPO staff on these modifications to released organ allocation are available on UNOS Connect.